aptos-foundation/AIPs/aips/aip-16.md

 **Q:** Explain why you submitted this proposal specifically over alternative solutions.
 Why is this the best possible outcome?

-**A:** The hash functions just adds new functionality, so no alternatives were considered.
+**A:** Regarding the new hash functions, we are merely adding new functionality.
+No alternatives needed to be considered.

 The MultiEd25519 change is a bugfix.
 The alternative would have been not to fix it which, as argued above, is not ideal.

 ## Specification

-The hash function and MultiEd25519 APIs are properly documented as part of the reference implementation below.
+The hash function APIs and the MultiEd25519 APIs are properly documented as part of the reference implementation below.

 ## Reference Implementation